-The Center for Unified Korean Future handles a variety of matters concerning exchange between South and North Korean youths and programs for experiencing unification in preparation for a unified Korea.
+The Center for Unified Korean Future strives to achieve the “dream of harmony between South and North Korea and a unified Korean Peninsula.”

 Location and Facilities

-The Center for Unified Korean Future is located at the area through which the 38th parallel, symbolic of national division, passes, and is on the central datum of the Korean peninsula.
-It is also on the opposite side of the spot where Imjin River and Hantan River merge and delineate a shape of the Korean peninsula.
-This location embodies the nation's yearning for inter-Korean unity and unification.
+The Center for Unified Korean Future is located in an area on the 38th parallel, symbolic of national division, and is near the Central Datum or the geographical center of the Korean Peninsula.
+It is also at the confluence of the Imjin River and the Hantan River, the rivers that start from the North and flow into the South.
+This location embodies inter-Korean harmony and unification.

 Achievements and Future Plans

-For the sake of users' safety, the facilities are available only to schools and organizations.
+For the safety of users, the facilities are available only to groups from schools and other organizations.